 Once you have a project for your website created, you can add keywords to track.
 This is a fairly straightforward process, where you type in keywords and add them to the list.

 Once you’ve set up a list of keywords you want Semrush to track for you, you will get access to lots of interesting tables and graphs.
-The longer you track these keywords, the more valuable the data becomes over time.
+The longer you track these keywords, the more valuable the data becomes.

-The graph is interesting in that it tells you how all your tracked keywords are performing over time, as an average number.
+The graph is interesting because it tells you how all your tracked keywords are performing over time as an average number.

 The overview table tells you the exact positions and URLs of those keywords, and how they are performing week over week.